llvm/circt/docs/RationaleFIRRTL.md

 This section documents how symbols are used, their interaction with don't touch, and the semantics imposed by them.

-Public Symbols indicate there are used of an entity outside the analysis scope of the compiler.
+Public Symbols indicate there are uses of an entity outside the analysis scope of the compiler.
 This requires the the entity be preserved in such a way as the operations possible in the target language have the expected effect.
 For example, a wire or port with a public symbol may be used by name in a test